boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

 * [Visual Studio Code](https://code.visualstudio.com/download)
 * [Node.js](https://nodejs.org/en/)

-> **NOTE:** Node.js v14.16 to v18.18 are supported.
+> **NOTE:** Node.js versions 14.16 through 18.18 are supported.

 ## How to run the sample

 1. Please get the [React with Go](https://github.com/boldbi/react-with-go-sample) Application.

-2. Please ensure you have enabled embed authentication on the `embed settings` page.
-If it is not enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) to enable it.
+2. Please ensure that you have enabled embed authentication on the `embed settings` page.
+If it is not enabled, please refer to the following image or detailed [instructions](/site-administration/embed-settings/#get-embed-secret-code) to enable it.

    ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

-3. To download the `embedConfig.json` file, please follow this [link](https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file) for reference.
+3. To download the `embedConfig.json` file, please follow this [link](/site-administration/embed-settings/#get-embed-configuration-file) for reference.
 Additionally, refer to the following image for visual guidance.

    ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)
    ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

-4. Copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/react-with-go-sample/tree/master/Go) within the application.
-Please ensure you have placed it in the application as shown in the following image.
+4. Please copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/react-with-go-sample/tree/master/Go) within the application.
+Please make sure you have placed it in the application as shown in the following image.

     ![EmbedConfig Location Image](/static/assets/javascript/sample/images/react-go-embedconfig.png)